-Through distribution policy, the board can calibrate return components (yield vs capital appreciation) to address shareholder preferences and risk tolerances
+Through dividend policy, family business directors can calibrate return components (yield vs capital appreciation) to address family shareholder preferences and risk tolerances

 - 3. Pay dividends.
-Dividends provide current cash returns to all shareholders on a pro rata basis. - 4.
+Dividends provide current cash returns to all family shareholders on a pro rata basis. - 4.
 Accumulate cash.
 Cash accumulation can be considered either reinvestment (in one sense, holding cash is a capital project) or distribution (the value of the accumulated cash indirectly contributes to the capital appreciation realized by the shareholders and is available for distribution in subsequent periods).

 The aggregate pool of returns available to provide shareholder returns is determined by the returns on the portfolio of projects to which the company has allocated capital.
-In isolation, distribution policy does not influence the returns generated by the company's operations.
-However, through distribution policy, the board can calibrate the mix of return components to address shareholder preferences and risk tolerances.
+In isolation, dividend policy does not influence the returns generated by the company's operations.
+However, through dividend policy, the board can calibrate the mix of return components to address family shareholder preferences and risk tolerances.

-In the remainder of this whitepaper, we consider a number of factors the board should evaluate in making shareholder distributions.
+In the remainder of this whitepaper, we consider a number of factors family business directors should evaluate in making dividend policy decisions.